raffraffraff/terrahiera/modules/README.md

 Many of the modules are simply _wrappers_ around a single, complex 3rd party module.

 # Auto-generating a wrapper
-If you wish to simply wrap an existing 3rd party module, the `./generate_wrapper.sh` script in this directory will automatically create a wrapper module for you:
+If you wish to simply wrap an existing 3rd party module, the `./generate_wrapper.sh` script in this directory will automatically create a wrapper module for you.
+Warning, it's hacky A.F. but works for stuff like:

 ```
 $ ./generate_wrapper.sh \